grueneschweiz/docs.gruene.ch/docs/2-8-navigation.md

 Make sure you
 1. are [logged in](2-1-login.md).
-1. you have already created the content you want to add to the navigation.
+1. have already created the content, that you want to link in the navigation.

 ## How the navigation works